 - Reha-Zentrum am Meer, Bad Zwischenahn

 You are free to do internships in other institutions of your choice.
 We encourage research internships.
 Internships abroad may also be arranged.
+To generate ideas, a folder with information on internships that other students have performed is available in the office of Dr. Cornelia Kranczioch.

 The program Neurocognitive Psychology is designed to enable graduates to gain the following competencies/skills: